matthewalltop/C964/README.md

 This project will be the last submitted at WGU to earn my Bachelor of Science in Computer Science.
 I have chosen to use this opportunity to explore the data science & machine learning ecosystem that is currently present in the Rust community.

-Note that I'm still working on this - as long as this comment is present, there will be continuing updates to this repository.

 For the evaluator:

 ### Project Folder Structure